robusta-dev/robusta/docs/developer-guide/reference.rst

 -------------
 | Playbooks results can be forwarded to one or more sinks.
 See :ref:`Playbooks sinks` for details.
 | For that to happen, we have to create ``Finding`` and ``Enrichments`` during the playbooks processing.
-| The Robusta platform will automatically forward it to the configured sinks
+| The Robusta platform will automatically forward findings and enrichments  to the configured sinks

 Finding
 ^^^^^^^^^^^^^^^^^
-| The ``Finding`` contains the base information of the playbooks result.
+| A ``Finding`` describes an event that occured in your cloud like a pod restart or a prometheus alert.
+| Every playbook that wants to show the user information should create a finding that encapsulates that information.

 | Creating a ``Finding`` is easy:

 .. code-block:: python

     @on_recurring_trigger(seconds_delay=10, repeat=3)
     def my_scheduled_playbook(event: RecurringTriggerEvent):
-        event.processing_context.create_finding(
+        event.finding = Finding(
             title=f"My scheduled playbook is running for the {event.recurrence} time", severity=FindingSeverity.INFO
     )